Bristol Scout: Surviving aircraft and reproductions

 A Bristol Scout D replica flys with the NZ Warbirds Association based at Ardmore Airport, Auckland, New Zealand.
 This particular machine was built in California by Herb Harkey in the 1990’s and was completed in 1997.
-It has original period components such as cockpit instruments and an authentic 80 hp Le’Rhone engine.
+It has original period components such as cockpit instruments and an American-manufactured 80 hp Le’Rhone engine.
 It arrived in NZ in 2018 and displays regularly at the NZ Warbirds Associations annual airshows and open days.

 An additional full size replica aircraft is a reproduction of Scout D No. A1742 at the Aerospace Bristol museum at the former Filton Aerodrome.